 All objections/representations in the relation are to be submitted directly to the Scottish Government Energy Consents Unit, who is the determining Authority.
-It is understood that 180 representations from the public have been received in relation to the proposals.
+It is understood that 384 representations (and 1 supporting comment) from the public have been received in relation to the proposals.
 They will be considered by the ECU and do form part of the Moray Council consideration (as consultee to the Section 36 process).